LieberInstitute/smoking-nicotine-mouse/README.md

 ## Data access
+Original RNA-seq datasets that were used in this analysis are provided through the [_smokingMouse_](https://bioconductor.org/packages/release/data/experiment/html/smokingMouse.html) Bioconductor data package.
-See [raw-data access](raw-data/) section for more information about how to access the original datasets that were used in this analysis.
+See [raw-data access](raw-data/) section for more detailas about this package contents and additional information about internal LIBD access.

 ## File organization